sublee/subl.ee/resume.md

 :   Served a social media named VLAAH.
     {: .note }

-:   Designed and implemented the UI/UX for VLAAH.
+:   Designed and implemented the UI/UX for a social media.

-    Developed [jDoctest][] which is an open source JavaScript testing framework inspired by Python's doctest.
+    Developed [jDoctest][] which is an open-source JavaScript testing framework inspired by Python's doctest.

 [lunant]: http://lunant.net/